sriramlab/SUMRHE/README.md

 ### 2. Estimating genome-wide LD scores

-Other methods use sliding fixed-windows (typically < 2Mb) to estimate the LD scores of the SNPs.
+Other methods use sliding fixed-sized windows (typically < 2Mb) to estimate the LD scores of the SNPs.
 This results in under-estimation of LD scores, as the long-range LD (> 2Mb) is not captured.
-Often times, this results in biased estimates of heritability.
+Often times, this results in upward-biased estimates of heritability.
 One of the advantages of Randomized Haseman-Elston regression is that it can efficiently estimate genome-wide correlations between SNPs through random projection.
 In the original RHE papers, this is used to estimate the trace of squared kinship matrix. ```sumrhe``` extends this idea further by estimating the genome-wide (partitioned) LD scores.

 Here is an example run command (```estimate_gwldscore.sh``` in the [example](example) directory):
 ```